endlessmind/G19LCD/README.md

 </br>

-Make sure LCore.exe is not running before trying to use the library
+Make sure LCore.exe is not running before trying to use the library (May not be needed, everything works fine when I forgot to cloes LCore.exe)

 You can download the driver wizard (infWizard) from <a href="http://libusbdotnet.sourceforge.net/">LibUsbDotNet's page</a>